raae/pow-app/README.md

 ## Deployment

-Netlify is continuously deploying the `master` branch.
+Netlify is continuously deploying the `main` branch.
 It is also possible to trigger a build manually through the Netlify interface for those who have access.